 What Do These Moisture Meter Readings Mean?

-Anyone who works with wood – woodworking professionals, wood flooring installers, even hobbyists – must know its moisture content (MC).
-MC of wood is defined as the ratio of weight of the water in the piece of wood to the weight of the piece of wood without water.
+Anyone who works with wood must know its moisture content.
+The moisture content of wood is defined as the ratio of the weight of the water in the piece of wood to the weight of the piece of wood without the water.

 Why Is Moisture Content Important?

 The moisture content of wood is important because the wood will shrink or expand according to its moisture content.
 In other words, its physical size will change.
 This has the potential to cause a host of problems.

 Imagine spending hundreds of hours building a beautiful wood cabinet only to see it start to deform later.
 These problems can be easily avoided if you know the wood’s moisture content.

 While the amount of shrinkage or expansion varies from species to species, wood will generally shrink or expand about 1% across the grain when its moisture content changes by 4%.
 However, even with large moisture changes, wood barely shrinks or expands at all along the grain.

 Why is it Important for Woodworkers to Know About Moisture Content?

 You might think that the 1% shrinkage caused by a 4% change in moisture content isn’t that much.
 However, even a shrinkage this small – maybe only several thousandths of an inch – can cause after-construction gluing problems, especially with cracks and joints.
 This can happen with furniture, cabinets, or wood flooring.

 With furniture or cabinets, a 1% shrinking or swelling can result in poor-fitting drawers, doors, and joints.
 It can even cause warping and cracks in the finish.